-The NH Citizens Health Initiative recently published Planning for Project ECHO® in New Hampshire: The New Hampshire Project ECHO Planning for Implementation and Business Sustainability Project Summary Report.
+The NH Citizens Health Initiative published Planning for Project ECHO® in New Hampshire: The New Hampshire Project ECHO Planning for Implementation and Business Sustainability Project Summary Report.
 Click the link below to view the report.

 In response to the COVID-19 pandemic, the NH Citizens Health Initiative launched Telehealth for Special Populations During COVID-19 and Beyond on May 13th, 2020.
 This 4-session pilot ECHO® series focuses on implementing telephonic/telehealth care with older adults, pediatric populations, and persons with a substance use disorder with complicating social determinants of health.
 This is the first ECHO® in NH to bring together participants from both primary care practices, community-based social services organizations, mental health and behavioral health practices, family and peer recovery and support, and more.
 This ECHO® is a pilot program for this unique format.
 Best practices and lessons learned for this approach will be shared.
 This telepractice learning experience is supported by the Advanced Nursing Education and Workforce Initiative (ANEW), Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services.

 The NH Citizens Health Initiative and the Department of Nursing have partnered to develop a Project ECHO® learning community around Medications for Addiction Treatment (MAT).
 This learning community is part of the Partnership for Academic-Clinical Telepractice.
 This ECHO® is the first in the world to incorporate family nurse practitioner students as well as integrate the ECHO® into Nursing curriculum at the UNH Department of Nursing.
 Funding is provided by the Substance Abuse and Mental Health Services Administration (SAMHSA) grant.